-Gender Equality Debate RecapBy Laura M. Browning for Doha Debates
+Gender Equality Debate Recapby Laura M. Browning

 On March 9, 2020, the day after International Women’s Day, Doha Debates hosted a lively debate at Education City’s Northwestern University campus in Doha about gender equality.
 Moderator Ghida Fakhry opened with a striking fact: Experts estimate that it will take another century before we close the gender gap.
 Framing this debate is the question of whether gender quotas are the answer — would quotas accelerate change, or would they be ineffective or even demeaning.